wp-plugins/social-media-feather/readme.txt

 This shortcode will create a list of social sharing buttons to share content on your site using the "Wheel" icons skin:
 `[feather_share skin="wheel"]`

-This shortcode will create a list of social sharing buttons to share content on your site using the "Wheel" icons skin with a size of 64 pixels:
+This shortcode will create a list of social media sharing buttons to share content on your site using the "Wheel" icons skin with a size of 64 pixels:
 `[feather_share skin="wheel" size="64"]`

 The next shortcode will create a list of social following buttons that allow visitors to follow you: